LudoDon/advent-of-code-2024/README.md

 Part II: a loop is characterized by a coordinate which is visited twice in the same direction.
 Brute force: for each possible new obstruction, check if this yields a loop.
 This is the first puzzle where brute force is ... slow!
 A simple optimisation is: only try obstacles on the path of the original grid.
 This still leaves 2 minutes of calculation.
 Since I am already falling way behind schedule, I will leave at that.

+### day 07

+Part I: to get all possible operator combinations, I used python itertools `product`.
+To compute the expression left-to-right, a simple recurive function did the job.
+But the calculation is not fast...